History of Transylvania: Goths

 The Goths were able to defend their territory for about a century against the Gepids, Vandals and Sarmatians; however, the Visigoths were unable to preserve the region's Roman infrastructure.
 Transylvania's gold mines were unused during the Early Middle Ages.

+The Gothic presence in the area of Transylvania starts from the second half of the third century, after the Roman army withdrawal, a continued over the forth century.
+At the end of this the Gothic tribes left Transylvania, the settlements were abandoned without signs of destruction.

+This is how Theophanes Confessor describes the area under Gothic rule:There were at that time numerous extremely large Gothic tribes living beyond the Danube in the districts to the far north.
+Of these, four are particularly worthy of note, namely the Goths, the Visigoths, the Gepids, and the Vandals, who differ from one another in name alone and speak the same dialect.
+They all subscribe to the Arian heresy.
+After crossing the Danube in the time of Arkadios and Honorius, they were settled on Roman territory.

 Huns

 By 376 a new wave of migratory people, the Huns, led by Uldin defeated and expelled the Visigoths, setting up their own headquarters in what was Dacia Inferior.
 Hoping to find refuge from the Huns, Fritigern (a Visigothic leader) appealed to the Roman emperor Valens in 376 to be allowed to settle with his people on the south bank of the Danube.
 However, a famine broke out and Rome was unable to supply them with food or land.
 As a result, the Goths rebelled against the Romans for several years.
 The Huns fought the Alans, Vandals, and Quadi, forcing them toward the Roman Empire.
-Pannonia became the centre during the peak of Attila's reign (435–453).

-Dating from 425 to 455, the Transylvanian traces of the Huns lie in the lowlands of the Mureș valley.
+Pannonia became the centre during the peak of Attila's reign (435–453).The race of Huns, long shut off by inaccessible mountains, broke out in sudden rage against the Goths and drove them in widespread confusion from their old homes.
+The Goths fled across the Danube and were received by Valens without negotiating any treaty.- Paulus Orosius: Histories against the PagansDating from 425 to 455, the Transylvanian traces of the Huns lie in the lowlands of the Mureș valley.
 The most important testimonies of the Hun rule are the two separate sets of coins discovered at Sebeș.
 Between the 420s and 455, Hun princes and lords established summer residences in Transylvania.
 The newest discoveries strengthens the theory that there was a more serious Hun military presence in Transylvania.